-This will take work from you or your website developer, but these are some main topics to start with:
+This will mean that you or your website designer / developer will probably need to make changes on your website.
+Here are some main topics to start with:

 What will your customers DO on your website?

-Let’s say you manage to rank well, and you boost your website traffic – yay!
+Let’s say you manage to rank well, and you boost your website traffic – excellent!

 Now, what do you want visitors to DO when they land on any of your website pages?
 Do you want them to eventually buy something?
 Sign up for your newsletter?
 Enter a sales funnel?
 Request a quote?
 Your website setup needs to be correct before you try to boost your traffic, or any extra visitors will be lost, along with the effort you spent getting them onto your website.